Tap to book now

 • Light tops in dull colors,

-• a safari hat or cap to protect you from the scorching sun.
+• A safari hat or cap to protect you from the scorching sun.

 • Sunglasses to protect you from direct sun rays